 Best mountain bikes for beginners

 “With progressive geometry and a top quality frame the Pinnacle Kapur 2 has a really nice feel to it – direct and efficient without any jarring.
 Lightweight triple-butted frame with great handling.”
+That’s what we had to say about the slightly better equipped Kapur 2, but while some of the parts are down-graded, the heart and soul remains, with great geometry and a confidence-inspiring riding position.
 Read the review of the Pinnacle Kapur 2

 Voodoo Bizango, £675.00

 “There is something magical about the ride quality of the Bizango though.
 It’s fast and direct when you drop the hammer, but the unique blend of aluminium tubing makes it forgiving too, resulting in a ride quality that it is not as jarring on rough technical terrain, so your body takes less of beating.”
 Read the review of the Voodoo Bizango

 “Quiet running, slack, versatile.
 Slack head angle and long wheelbase gives it stacks of stability when the going gets steep and rough.
 Nukeproof Scout really lives up to its name with the kind of versatility that would have Baden-Powell glowing with pride and contentedly stroking his woggle.”
 Read the review of the Nukeproof Scout 275 Sport